MitroulisDimitris/NLP/Single Value Decomposition/readme.md

 ## Single Value Decomposition projects
-Single Value Decomposition is a mathematical technique used in linear algebra to factorize a matrix into three distinct matrices.
+SVD is a mathematical technique used in linear algebra to factorize a matrix into three distinct matrices.
 Given a matrix A, SVD decomposes it as follows:

 **A = UΣV^Τ^**